Spam filters analyze various criteria gathered from the email to determine whether it is spam or not.

 Delete without open: After a quick look at the sender and subject line, your subscribers delete your campaign.
 It increases the risk for your future campaigns will be sent automatically to the spam box.

-- Email Engagement and Sender Reputation: If your emails consistently have poor engagement, such as high bounce rates, filters may adapt to and it can result in your further emails going into the spam folder.
+Email Engagement and Sender Reputation (domain history): If your emails consistently have poor engagement, such as high bounce rates, filters may adapt to and it can result in your further emails going into the spam folder.

-- If the sender and the recipient email address are the same a warning message can be displayed above the email.
+If the sender and the recipient email address are the same a warning message can be displayed above the email.
 (Use a different, personal email address for preview email sending)*

 *Let’s suppose the sender email address (you set in Automizy) is your own email address and you send the message to yourself.